Rockefeller Neuroscience Institute: History

 In 1999, United States Senator John Davison "Jay" Rockefeller IV and members of the Rockefeller family funded the formation of the Blanchette Rockefeller Neurosciences Institute on the Health Sciences campus of West Virginia University.
 The Institute was named in honor of Blanchette Ferry Rockefeller, his late mother, who died in 1992 following a ten-year battle with Alzheimer's disease.
 By 2001, the Rockefeller family had committed $15 million to the Institute, which inspired many additional donors to support the facility and its efforts to accelerate discovery of treatments and cures for neurological and psychiatric diseases.
 The $15 million gift was the founding endowment for the Institute to establish the world's first major research institute focused on the prevention, diagnosis, treatment and cure of neurological, psychiatric, and other cognitive disorders affecting the human brain, with an emphasis on Alzheimer's disease.

 In 2016, the Blanchette Rockefeller Neurosciences Institute was acquired by and consolidated under West Virginia University and WVU Medicine and renamed the West Virginia University Rockefeller Neuroscience Institute.

 In 2018, the Institute opened four state-of-the-art SMART neurosurgery operating rooms at its main campus to expand its capabilities in epilepsy surgery and deep brain stimulation.

+In November 2025, the first "Brain Health Collaboratory" was launched at RNI, in partnership with Cognito Therapeutics.
+The new healthcare ecosystem merges clinical care, AI-powered research, and continuous data generation to accelerate discovery and delivery of non-drug neurotherapies.
+Spectris, Cognito’s investigational at-home neuroprotective device, uses non-invasive gamma frequency light and sound stimulation to evoke brain activity and is integrated into RNI’s clinical workflows.